itsJoze/FATQS_IntelEdgeAIFundamentalsCourse/docs/Lesson 3 - The Model Optimizer.md

 # 3 - The Model Optimizer
 __1. Tensorflow Model detection zoo has its own per-processing pipeline to process its input shape and size, But while converting tf model using openvino it ignores pre-proccessing step.
-In this case, how to know required shape and size of the tf model?
+In this case, how to know required shape and size of the tf model ?
 For example, downloading some model from the link https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md__

 There is a utilities called `import_pb_to_tensorboard.py` under tf tools that can convert pb file into format that tensorboard can visualize.
 Then launch tensorboard to inspect the model layers